syncfusion-content/wpf-docs/wpf/Scheduler/TimelineView.md

 ![Change time interval height in WPF Scheduler](Timeline_images/adding-Changetimeintervalheight.png)

 ## Flexible working days and working hours
-The default values for [StartHour](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_StartHour) and [EndHour](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_EndHour) are 0 and 24 to show all the time slots in timeline view.
-You can to set the `StartHour` and `EndHour` properties of `TimelineViewSettings` to show only the required time duration for users.
-You can set `StartHour` and `EndHour` in time duration to show the required time duration in minutes. `StartHour` and `EndHour` properties are not applicable to `TimelineMonth` view.
+The default values for the [StartHour](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_StartHour) and [EndHour](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_EndHour) are 0 and 24 to show all the time slots in a timeline view.
+You can set the `StartHour` and `EndHour` properties of `TimelineViewSettings` to show only the required time duration for users.
+You can set the `StartHour` and `EndHour` in time duration to show the required time duration in minutes.
+The `StartHour` and `EndHour` properties are not applicable to the `TimelineMonth` view.

 {% tabs %}
 {% highlight xaml %}